coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

     * Engineering
     * **Message passing is inevitable** – the basis of Object-Oriented Programming
 * Programming languages should make this ~easy~ doable

+We are never going to eliminate failure, systems will be inconsistent.
+We have to deal with it.

+* How individual computers work is the smaller problem.
+How the system works as a whole is important.
+* How the computers are interconnected and the protocols used between computers is the significant problem.
+* We want the same way to program large and small scale systems.

+Why do we have to program differently for local programs to communicate (memory) versus distributed systems (message bus)?

+In Object-Oriented Programming, Alan Kay said that the big idea behind Object-Oriented Programming was "messaging"